stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 became involved in serious trouble.
 For some time the nocturnal arrival and departure of motor trucks at the Pawtuxet bungalow had been commented upon, and at this juncture an unforeseen hitch exposed the nature of at least one item of their contents.
-In a lonely spot near Hope Valley had occurred one of the frequent sordid waylayings of trucks by &ldquo;hi-jackers&rdquo; in quest of liquor shipments, but this time the robbers had been destined to receive the greater shock.
+In a lonely spot near Hope Valley had occurred one of the frequent sordid waylayings of trucks by  "hi-jackers " in quest of liquor shipments, but this time the robbers had been destined to receive the greater shock.
 For the long cases they seized proved upon opening to contain some exceedingly gruesome things; so gruesome, in fact, that the matter could not be kept quiet amongst the denizens of the underworld.